 Detoxification: While we are not a substance abuse treatment center, we provide detox services for individuals who have been struggling with the abuse of alcohol, prescription painkillers, and other drugs.
 After detox is complete, individuals are expected to continue with our acute inpatient services.

-Individual therapy: During individual therapy at our hospital, patients meet with a member of our social service staff or nursing staff for daily sessions, depending on their needs.
+Individual therapy: Patients in the inpatient program may meet with a member of our social service staff (LCSW, LMSW, LPC, or PLPC) or nursing staff (RN or LPN) for individual therapy as needed.
 During these sessions, individuals are able to discuss pressing issues, receive support, and work through issues that they may not feel comfortable discussing in groups.
 These sessions are a strong asset for helping individuals learn to manage the symptoms of their anxiety disorders.

 Group therapy: Groups are in many ways the foundation of treatment at Covington.
 Groups at our center allow individuals to share their experiences, learn from others, and give and receive support.
 Led by our social services staff, nursing staff, activity therapists, and mental health technicians, we offer a range of groups such as: